 The saying, "If it ain't broke, don't fix it" won't find much standing with lean principles, and this mentality is quickly becoming a vestige of an old school mentality that has no place in the present.

 Achieving end-to-end visibility requires a shift in thinking.
 From "Us vs Them" to "We're All In This Together."
-It demands participation from every Supply Chain level in the decision-making process and breaks down barriers that previously separated suppliers, manufacturers, procurement, warehousing, sales, customer brokerage, customer service, and all other stakeholders in the company.
+It demands participation from every supply chain level in the decision-making process and breaks down barriers that previously separated stakeholders including:

 To meet the growing demands of today's marketplace, companies must find way to implement better E2E visibility strategies to proactively evolve their business and leave past limiting beliefs behind.